 I paid off my student loans almost five years ahead of schedule.

-I dedicated every waking hour for a little over a year to stomping out these loans like the parasitic infestation that they were, and now that this monumental task has been accomplished it feels really, really good.
+For a little over a year, I dedicated every waking hour to stomping out these loans like the parasitic infestation that they were, and now that this monumental task has been accomplished it feels really, really good.
 I wiped out about the last $18k of loans in 14 months, and doing that required intense discipline and concentration.
 I channeled the mental fortitude of a Buddhist monk and the austerity of an Irish peasant circa the Potato Famine.
 Here’s why and how I did it.

 Like many Millennials, I started my career in the industry I studied in college with a massive negative net worth.
 I graduated with about $25k in loans, and compared with a lot of my peers, I was lucky.
 Also, I didn’t want the lender to get the better end of this deal.